-&lt;sup>55Article 15 Legislative decree 231/01: "Legal commissioner - If the conditions for application of injunctive relief applies which would cause the business activity of the organisation to be suspended, the judge, when applying the interim measure, will order the business activity of the organisation to be continued by a commissioner for a period equal to the duration of the injunctive relief being applied, if at least one of the following conditions are met: a) the organisation carries out a public service or a publicly necessary service where a temporary suspension could lead to serious harm to the general public; b) the temporary suspension of the business activities of the organisation could cause serious damage to local employment levels taking account of its size and the local economy.
-With the ruling allowing the business activities that had been carried out by the organisation.
-Within the scope of the duties and powers indicated by the court, the commissioner will take charge of adopting and efficiently implementing organisation and control models that will be capable of preventing the types of offences that have occurred.
+55Article 15 Legislative decree 231/01: "Legal commissioner - If the conditions for application of injunctive relief applies which would cause the business activity of the organisation to be suspended, the judge, when applying the interim measure, will order the business activity of the organisation to be continued by a commissioner for a period equal to the duration of the injunctive relief being applied, if at least one of the following conditions are met: a) the organisation carries out a public service or a publicly necessary service where a temporary suspension could lead to serious harm to the general public; b) the temporary suspension of the business activities of the organisation could cause serious damage to local employment levels taking account of its size and the local economy.
+With the ruling allowing the business activity to be continued, the court will indicate the duties and powers of the commissioner, taking account of the specific unlawful activities that had been carried out by the organisation.
+Within the scope of the duties and powers indicated by the count, the commissioner will take charge of adopting and efficiently implementing organisation and control models that will be capable of preventing the types of offences that have occurred.
 The commissioner may not carry out actions of extraordinary administration without court authorisation.
 The benefits resulting from the continuation of the business activity will be confiscated.
-A commissioner may not be ordered to run the business activity if business has been suspended following application of a permanent injunctior".
+A commissioner may not be ordered to run the business activity if business has been suspended following application of a permanent injunction".

-run the business activity if business has been suspended following application of a permanent injunction".
-The law took account of two opposing requirements: on the one hand, the attempt to prevent these transactions from constituting an instrument to help the organisation from easily avoiding administrative liability, and on the other, not to penalise reorganisation efforts that do not intend to avoid this type of liability.
+56The law took account of two opposing requirements: on the one hand, the attempt to prevent these transactions from constituting an instrument to help the organisation from easily avoiding administrative liability, and on the other, not to penalise reorganisation efforts that do not intend to avoid this type of liability.
 The Explanatory report to the Decree states "The main principle followed was to govern the types of fines in accordance with the standards set out by the Civil Code regarding the other general debts of the original organisation, while, conversely, maintaining the connection of the injunctive relief with the branch of the business in which the offence was committed".